concur/concur-platform-sdk-dotnet/README.md

 ==================================================

 This SDK contains the following:
-* Source code for the ConcurPlatform library.
-This is a .NET Portable Class Library, which also works on Xamarin projects, and which abstracts details on how to call and consume Concur Platform web services.
+* Source code for the __ConcurPlatform library__.
+This is a __.NET Portable Class Library__, which also works on __Xamarin__ projects, and which abstracts details on how to call and consume Concur Platform web services.
-* Source code for an Android sample app that uses the ConcurPlatform library to call Concur web services.
+* Source code for an __Android__ sample app that uses the ConcurPlatform library to call Concur web services.
-* Source code for an iOS sample app that uses the ConcurPlatform library to call Concur web services.
+* Source code for an __iOS__ sample app that uses the ConcurPlatform library to call Concur web services.
-* Source code for a Windows sample app that uses the ConcurPlatform library to call Concur web services.
+* Source code for a __Windows__ sample app that uses the ConcurPlatform library to call Concur web services.

 # Nuget Package